-The IECD's ambition is to allow any person ready and willling to transform their lives and their living conditions by means of complete personal development associated with the acquisition of the necessary knowledge, skills and know-how.
+The IECD's ambition is to allow any person willing to do so to transform his or her life or improve its conditions by means of complete personal development associated with the acquisition of the necessary knowledge, skills and know-how.
 On a dynamic of growth, the IECD hopes that as many people as possible will be able benefit from its action in the future.